Hurlyburly: Title origin

+Notable casts

 Production history

 The play's first staging was produced by the Goodman Theatre in Chicago.
 It opened Off-Broadway at Manhattan's Promenade Theatre in June 1984.
 The Broadway production, directed by Mike Nichols, opened on August 7, 1984 at the Ethel Barrymore Theatre, where it ran for 343 performances.
 The original cast included William Hurt, Christopher Walken, Harvey Keitel, Jerry Stiller, Judith Ivey, Sigourney Weaver, and Cynthia Nixon.

 Nixon was performing in The Real Thing at the same time.
 (The timing of her entrance and exit in each play allowed her to run back and forth between the two theatres, located two blocks from each other.)
 Replacements later in the run included Danny Aiello, Susan Anton, Christine Baranski, Frank Langella, Ron Silver, John Rubinstein and Candice Bergen.

 In 1997, a version opened in the West End at the Old Vic, starring Daniel Craig, Rupert Graves, Andy Serkis, David Tennant, Jenny Seagrove, and Susannah Doyle.

 A 2005 Off-Broadway revival was produced by The New Group, and starred Ethan Hawke, Josh Hamilton, Bobby Cannavale, Parker Posey, Wallace Shawn, Halley Wegryn Gross, and Catherine Kellner.
 Elizabeth Berkley took over from Catherine Kellner and received much praise, with Charles Isherwood of The New York Times even going as far as apologizing to her for his past criticisms of her ability, stating that the fact she held "her own among this skilled company of scene-stealers is a testament to how much her talent has grown".
 The production received critical acclaim and garnered a Drama Desk Award nomination for Outstanding Revival of a Play.